-MSDI DENTAL IMPLANTS SPIRAL IMPLANT AND RELATED PROSTHETIC PARTS INSTRUCTIONS FOR USE
+MSDI DENTAL IMPLANTS AND PROSTHETIC PARTS INSTRUCTIONS FOR USE

 - MSDI Dental Implant system is a high-technology system which uses the properties of self-tapping implants.

-- In order to assure its tissue and osseous tolerance, MSDI Dental Implant system is implantable Titanium alloy grade V in compliance with the standard ISO 5832-3.
+- In order to assure its tissue and osseous tolerance, MSDI Dental Implant system is implantable Titanium alloy grade 5 in compliance with the standard ISO, CE and FDA.

 - A warned and formed practitioner to implantable technics should always do MSDI Dental Implant system placement.
 The absence of practitioner’s adequate training induces a major risk for the success rate of dental implants and can even compromise the state of general health of the patient